HPRA social media policy

 - Recruitment notices.

-Retweets of content does not mean the HPRA endorses that tweet.
-The HPRA will retweet tweets from other accounts from time to time, but this should not be considered an endorsement of the content or the account.
-We will retweet regulatory and safety information, as well as general public health and consumer information, if we think that the details may be of interest to our followers.
+The HPRA will share posts from other accounts from time to time, but this should not be considered an endorsement of the content or the account.
+We will share regulatory and safety information, as well as general public health and consumer information, if we think that the details may be of interest to our followers.

 If you follow us, we will not automatically follow you back.
 Sometimes we’ll follow you so that we can exchange direct messages.

-If we do follow a Twitter account, it does not imply endorsement of any kind.
+If we do follow social media accounts, it does not imply endorsement of any kind.

-The HPRA does not record the contact details of those following our Twitter account.
+The HPRA does not record the contact details of those following our accounts.

-Twitter may occasionally be unavailable and we accept no responsibility for lack of service due to Twitter downtime.
+The social media platforms we use may occasionally be unavailable and we accept no responsibility for lack of service due to downtime.

 The HPRA will not engage with user content that is: